sara-nl/griddocs/source/Pages/General/about_the_grid.rst

 		.. seealso:: Check out our mooc video :ref:`mooc-cluster-computing`

-The Grid is especially suited, therefore, to applications that cannot be solved in a single cluster within a reasonable timeframe (and large storage facilities are required?).
+The Grid is especially suited, therefore, to applications that cannot be solved in a single cluster within a reasonable timeframe and large storage facilities are required.
 Common examples are the Large Hadron Collider (LHC) experiments, large-scale DNA analyses and Monte-Carlo simulations.

 .. _use-or-not: